markusfalk/git-workflow/README.md

 * branches from development
 * merges into development & master (creating a tag/release)
 * will be deleted after the release has been rolled out

+#### Alternative Approach

+The previously described approach assumes that all finished stories are automatically planned for release.
+In case you want more control over what is beaing released after a sprint you can branch off the release branch from master, then merge all of your storie branches into it that you want to be part of the release.
+Then merge this back to master and development.

 ### "Test"